DraqueT/PolyGlot/docs/readme_developers.md

 Note: GUI elements were built with the NetBeans GUI Builder.

 ## Dependencies
-- Java 17 or higher
+- Java 21.
+Java 17 also works
 - Maven 3.8.1 or higher
 - Python 3
 - An IDE of your choice: